lamw/vcf-automated-import-lab-deployment/README.md

     * Storage
         * Ability to provision up to 1.7 TB of storage (will be thin provisioned)
 * Desktop (Windows, Mac or Linux) with latest PowerShell Core and PowerCLI 13 or later installed.
 See [instructions here](https://blogs.vmware.com/PowerCLI/2018/03/installing-powercli-10-0-0-macos.html) for more details
+* OpenSSH Server installed to have the tool SSH and SCP.

 ## Configuration